 Read our Put Children First: End Orphanage Care Recommendations to End Orphanage Volunteering and the Institutionalisation of Children document which provides the background and rationale for each policy ask.

 Comhláh and the End Orphanage Volunteering Working Group are calling on you to help change how children are cared for.

 Orphanage care is harmful to children and orphanage volunteering increases this harm.
 Children belong in families where they can get the love and attention they need.

 Support our Put Children First Campaign, so that more children can grow up in a family.
 Make an individual pledge that you won’t support orphanage volunteering or visits.

 Endorse our policy asks to support global care reform as an organisation, university, college or other body.

 The ‘End Orphanage Volunteering Working Group’ works to increase awareness of the harm of orphanage volunteering and the need to move away from institutions towards family and community-based care.
-Members of the working group include Comhlámh, Maintain Hope, Misean Cara, Nurture Africa and Tearfund Ireland.
+Members of the working group include Comhlámh, Maintain Hope, Misean Cara, Nurture Africa, Tearfund Ireland, and See Beyond Borders.